dhruvpar09/DhruvP_BlueStampPortfolio/index.md

 # Starter Project
 ## Retro Arcade Console
 <iframe width="560" height="315" src="https://www.youtube.com/embed/6TELPC9OSp4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+My starter project of choice was the Retro Arcade Console.
+This console simulates multiple video games from the late 20th century, via a CPU soldered onto the motherboard.
+When the user presses one of the six buttons on the console, (excluding the on/off button) the CPU identifies the button that has been pressed, and then determines how to change the game environment accordingly.
+It then instructs the LCD screens to display different shapes in order to reflect this change.
+This visual cue then informs the user of how to react to the game's updated status.

 <!--
 # Schematics